 Freight and Fuel

-On the surface, a freight audit might appear to be a simple process of simply checking your invoices in comparison to your books, but in reality, it can be an extraordinarily complicated and time-consuming affair.
+On the surface, a freight audit might appear to be a simple process of simply checking your carrier invoices in comparison to your books, but in reality, it can be an extraordinarily complicated and time-consuming affair.
 This process is made even more convoluted due to the high correlation between global fuel prices and freight pricing.

 Very few industries’ prices are as heavily dependent upon a single variable as the freight industry with the cost of fuel.
 As you likely know, fuel prices have undergone dramatic swings over the past few decades.
-Because of this unpredictable, rapidly shifting nature of fuel prices, you may have two identical freight shipments six months apart, which have entirely different service charges.
+Because of this unpredictable, rapidly shifting nature of fuel prices, you may have two identical freight shipments six months apart, which have entirely different freight charges.
 Obviously, such fluctuations in fuel pricing can complicate audit invoices and make it difficult to predict future freight service costs.

-Accessorial and Freight Invoices
+Accessorial Charges and Freight Invoices

 As mentioned earlier, almost every freight company will charge accessorial fees.
 These additional charges can be based on several factors, some of which you may have had no idea about and would not discover were it not for a freight invoice audit.
 Such accessorial fees can be negotiated upon in your contract, but even then, keeping track of them can be difficult.